Moving to The US – A Guide for Immigrants, Expats, & Digital Nomads

 This depends on your personal circumstances and goals.
 The United States has a lot to offer in terms of work opportunities, cuisine, diversity, and natural environment.
 Regardless of who you are, there’s a good chance you’ll find a place and lifestyle that works for you.

 The answer to this question ultimately depends on your personal situation.
-Most people moving from Latin America to the United States are moving there for greater work opportunities.
+Most people moving from Latin America to the United States are moving there for better work opportunities.
 The United States is an enormous country encapsulating many different cities, cultures, and languages.
 Everyone’s experience will be a little different but whatever you are looking for you’ll be able to find it somewhere in the U.S.

-Useful resources for expats in the United States
+Useful resources for expats in the US

 Looking for some great resources for immigrants, digital nomads, and other expats in the United States?
 Here are just a few to get you started: